The New Movers Advantage: A Golden Opportunity for Dental Practices

 - The United States Post Office does not change their “algorithms.”
 They just deliver the mail, period.

-- Direct mail for a dental practice is very trackable.
+- Direct mail for dental practices are very trackable.

 - The way you “optimize” direct mail is to define your prospect and use that information to select your mailing list.